 Marketers are always thrilled to get leads – but their sales teams aren’t always as impressed.
 They know that not all of those leads are ready to be converted.
 However, they also want to be the ones identifying hot leads, rather than allowing marketing to do any segmentation ahead of time.

 “[Sales] has an unlimited number of people they could follow up with.
 So if your leads don’t fit their high-value profile, they’re just not going to pick up the phone.”

 And as discussed in a previous episode with Malika Waller, aligning with sales requires a constant dialogue that identifies success and qualified leads.
 And this dialogue needs to happen over and over again, because the market is always changing and you need to remain grounded.

-But having a nurture plan laid out and quarterly goals or reviews for the system isn’t the only thing you need to keep from going overboard too quickly.
+But having a nurture plan laid out and quarterly goals or reviews for the system isn’t the only thing you need to keep from going overboard too quickly with unplanned marketing automation.

 3. TEST A SMALL CONTROL GROUP